 THR 250 Acting Practicum (1-4)

 Students who act a substantial role in a theatrical production at Saint Martin's may obtain credit for their work.
 Prerequisites: Audition/interview and instructor's permission.
+May be repeated for credit.

 THR 260 Design/Tech Practicum (1-4)